CPNV-ES/LiveCoding-Pokedash-Game/docs/developer/structure/game.md

 ### 2.3 draw()
 #### Description
-Called directly after setup(), the draw() function continuously executes the lines of code contained inside its block until the program is stopped or noLoop() is called.
+Called directly after setup(), the draw() function continuously executes the lines of code contained inside his block until the program is stopped or noLoop() is called.

 #### In Pokedash :
 The draw run continously.
 We set the framerate to 30 to improve the performance on the processor.
 The draw function will draw the background and loop through the 2D array previously created to draw each element.